 Since then, we have co-authored a book, 4Leaf Guide to Vibrant Health. and continue to collaborate as we bring the simple 4Leaf model to the world.

 The Future of 4Leaf.
 Our goal is for 4Leaf & the 4Leaf Survey to become the world’s most-used tool for measuring and reporting degrees of healthy eating against the optimal diet for humans as defined by Dr. T. Colin Campbell.

-This simple tool provides a common ground vehicle of understanding that may help jump start the much-needed process of moving humankind back to a way of eating that promotes health, hope and harmony on planet Earth.
+Our ultra-simple model provides a common ground vehicle of understanding that may help jump-start the much-needed process of moving humankind back to a way of eating that promotes health, hope and harmony on planet Earth.

 We hope that our simple and easy to compute 4Leaf score will become the world’s next, and most powerful, vital sign in medicine.